JeremBr/ACL_Project/Project 3/README.md

 ## How does it work?

-Variables: X__R_T_P, A__R_T and Y__TC_P
+python main.py < instances/enunciado1.wps > output.out
+./wps-checker instances/enunciado1.wps output.out

+close to be OK : when the output is close of the expected one, but it's not never end : when it doesn't end in less than one or two minutes, in a correct computational time

+instances/enunciado1.wps - OK
+instances/enunciado2.wps - OK
+instances/t_2_3_5_5_4.wps - close to be OK
+instances/t_2_3_10_2_2.wps - never end
+instances/t_2_3_10_3_2.wps - never end
+instances/t_2_3_10_5_2.wps - never end
+instances/t_2_3_10_5_4.wps - never end
+instances/t_2_7_4_4_5.wps - close to be OK
+instances/t_3_5_10_5_4.wps - never end
+instances/t_3_5_10_10_4.wps - never end
+instances/t_3_7_4_4_5.wps - close to be OK
+instances/t_5_7_4_4_5.wps - close to be OK

+## Logics

+Main logic: task(R,T,P,O), activity(R,T), arrive(P,TC)

-- The variable X is the task for a runner "R" at the position "P" at time "T".
+- The task for a runner "R" at the position "P" for the order "O" at time "T".

-- The variable A is the activity of a runner "R" at time "T".
+- The activity of a runner "R" at time "T".
 If he is active or not.

-- The variable Y represents when a product P arrives at the packaging area at time TC (TC=T+C, time when it's placed on the conveyor + time to arrives).
+- When a product "P" arrives at the packaging area at time "TC" (TC=T+C, time T when it's placed on the conveyor + time C to arrives).

 ---

 ## Importants aspects of this project:

+    - (0): Products MUST be achieved

     - (1): We have to make sure that two runners are not at the same position at time t.